linkerd/website/linkerd.io/content/2/tasks/adding-your-service.md

 +++
 date = "2018-07-31T12:00:00-07:00"
 title = "Adding Your Service"
+description = "Add your service to the mesh by injecting it." aliases = [
+  "/2/adding-your-service/"
+]
 [menu.l5d2docs]
   name = "Adding Your Service"
-  weight = 6
+  parent = "tasks"
 +++

 In order for your service to take advantage of Linkerd, it needs to have the proxy sidecar added to its resource definition.
-This is done by using the Linkerd [CLI](../architecture/#cli) to update the definition and output YAML that can be passed to `kubectl`.
+This is done by using the Linkerd [CLI](/2/reference/architecture/#cli) to update the definition and output YAML that can be passed to `kubectl`.
 By using Kubernetes' rolling updates, the availability of your application will not be affected.

 To add Linkerd to your service, run: